 - Frequent or difficult urination

-Treatment depends on your age, the type and size of your cyst, and your symptoms.
+How we treat an ovarian cyst depends on your age, the type and size of the cyst, and your symptoms.

-Birth control pills may reduce the development of new cysts.
+- Birth control pills: Birth control pills can reduce the development of new cysts.

-If the cyst is large and growing, it can be surgically removed.
-Some cysts can be removed without removing the ovary.
-However, if the cyst is cancerous, a hysterectomy may be required to remove both of the ovaries and uterus.
+- Surgery: The doctor can surgically remove a cyst that is large, growing, or causing pain.
+Some cysts can be removed without taking out the ovary.
+If the cyst is cancerous, your doctor will likely recommend a hysterectomy to remove the ovaries and uterus.

 Request an Appointment